 Impacts Option 1 Option 2 the mobility of companies.
 In particular, the harmonised connecting factor would provide clarity that a company formed in accordance with the law of a MS in which it has its registered office exercises its freedom of establishment in another MS. The Treaty and the case law of the Court of Justice require that MS recognise the company.
-This option will NOT oblige MS to give up requirements under national substantive company laws that companies registered on their territory also have the real seat there.
+This option will NOT oblige MS to give up requirements under national up requirements under national substantive company laws that companies registered on their territory also have the real seat there.
 Applicable law rules only determine the applicable substantive company law.
 MS remain free to determine conditions on substance (effective residence or real seat requirements).
 In conclusion, the increase of legal certainty can contribute to cutting unnecessary burdens.
 Effectiveness in offering cross-border protection for the other stakeholders (employees, creditors, minority shareholders) Whilst the connecting factor in itself does not have a direct impact, shareholders will be protected better and across the whole EU through a provision that in case of a change of the law applicable, the law applicable before the change continues to apply to measures for the protection of minority shareholders and creditors of the company.
 Same as option 1, but in addition special rules pointing to the real seat with regard to rules on disclosure and capacity will provide for additional protection of third parties.
 National business registers are interconnected as of June 2017, therefore the information about the place of registration of limited liability companies will be easily ascertainable by third parties with important benefits for their protection.
 Employees' rights will be safeguarded by excluding labour relationships and employees rights, including rights of participation in the organs of the company, from the scope of the instrument.
 This will leave MS the freedom to apply the real seat as connecting factor in that respect.
 An incorporation connecting factor for the determination of the applicable law for companies would not determine the

 Impacts Option 1 Option 2 substantive requirements for the incorporation of companies, and as such will not impact on the spread of letter- box companies.
 Efficiency: compliance costs for companies, MS No compliance costs for companies.
 MS laws since the Regulation will be directly likely to reduce litigation and therefore co applicable.
-More clarity in the law is Impact on MS including on national legal systems Since many MS effectively apply the companies as a result of ECJ case-law, th changes in the legal systems of MS. Both the public interests of any other State in v or with which it may have connection provisions on overriding mandatory re approach will guarantee a fair balance incorporation and those of any other operating.
-Courts will benefit significantly from inter they will not have to apply possibly differ rules any more, but can rely on a clear an of laws rules. nese options would not lead to major options will ensure due protection of which the company may be operating ns.
-This will be achieved through quirements and public order.
-This between the laws of the State of State where the company may be creased legal certainty.
-In particular, ring national private international law
+More clarity in the law is Impact on MS including on national legal systems Since many MS effectively apply the incorporation theory for intra-EU companies as a result of ECJ case-law, these options would not lead to major changes in the legal systems of MS. Both options will ensure due protection of the public interests of any other State in which the company may be operating or with which it may have connections.
+This will be achieved through provisions on overriding mandatory requirements and public order.
+This approach will guarantee a fair balance between the laws of the State of incorporation and those of any other State where the company may be operating.
+Courts will benefit significantly from increased legal certainty.
+In particular, they will not have to apply possibly differing national private international law rules any more, but can rely on a clear and uniform set of harmonised conflict of laws rules.